 Many of the train services in Europe are also popular commuter services, lots of train companies increase ticket prices during “peak hours” (generally between 06:00 – 10:00 and 15:00 – 19:00 on weekdays).
 If you can, consider travelling outside of peak hours to find lower priced tickets.

 On some of the busier routes, you might also have the option to take a slower or connecting train.
 It may take a little longer than some high-speed or direct services, but if you have a little extra time on your hands, you might find a cheaper fare.
 Plus, you'll have more time to enjoy the view of the countryside!

 For specific information about how to get your hands on cheap tickets, check out our European train tickets hub.

-The average journey time by train between Ashford International and Barcelona is 15 hours and 8 minutes, with around 6 trains per day.
+The average journey time by train between Ashford International and Barcelona is 25 hours and 11 minutes, with around 1 train per day.
 The journey time may be longer on weekends and holidays, so use our Journey Planner on this page to search for a specific travel date.

-Trains travelling from Ashford International to Barcelona cover a distance of around 1090km during the journey.
+Trains travelling from Ashford International to Barcelona cover a distance of around 677 miles (1090 km) during the journey.